kusamanetwork/userguide/docs/try/validate.md

 Your node will be shown in the *next up* queue.
 The validator set is refreshed every era (600 blocks, or approximately one hour).
 In the next era, if there is a slot available, and your node is selected to join the validator set, your node will become an active validator.
 Until then, it will remain the _next up_ queue.
 If your validator is not selected to become part of the validator set, it will remain in the _next up_ queue until it is.
 There is no need to re-start if you are not selected for the validator set in a particular era.
 However, it may be necessary to increase the number of DOTs staked or seek out nominators for your validator in order to join the validator set.

-**Congratulations!**  If you have followed all of these steps, and been selected to be a part of the validator set, you are now running a Kusama validator.
+**Congratulations!**  If you have followed all of these steps, and been selected to be a part of the validator set, you are now running a Kusama validator!
+If you need help, reach out on the [Kusama forum](https://forum.kusama.network/) or in the [Kusama Validator chat](https://riot.im/app/#/room/#KusamaValidatorLounge:polkadot.builders).

 ## VPS List